I like bright sunny summer days, so the transition to fall is always a downer for me.

 loading...

-The Federal Government needs to OK time changes, but State Representative, Mike Freiberg, told KARE 11 in 2021 that local leaders were ready to "lock the clock."
+The Federal Government would ultimately need to OK any changes, but State Representative Mike Freiberg told KARE 11 in 2021 that local leaders were ready to "lock the clock."

 When Does Daylight Saving Time End in Minnesota?